Samari-Arila-Enaka/sc-notepad-notes/README.md

 ## How to use
 1. Click on the copy button next to the note you want to copy
 2. Open the in-game notepad
-3. Click on the 'New Note' button and give your note a name
+3. Click on the 'New Note' button and give your note a name.
+Each note has a title if you wish to copy that.
 4. click inside the empty note and press Ctrl+V to paste the note

 ## Notes